-Sleek, ahead of the curve and upbeat – Selfridges opened its doors in 1909 and is arguably the beating heart of Oxford Street.
-With exquisite window displays, storewide themes and new designer collaborations, there is always something going on here.
-Tip: Don’t miss the shiny Shoe Galleries on Level
+Sleek, ahead of the curve and upbeat, Selfridges opened its doors in 1909 and is arguably the beating heart of Oxford Street.
+With exquisite window displays, storewide themes and new designer collaborations, there is always something fresh going on here.

-Affectionately known as Harvey Nicks, this department store in Knightsbridge is an intimate, cosy affair.
-Style Advisors are on hand to navigate you through the luxurious and edited collection – all complimentary.
-Drop by over lunch for some pampering in their Elemis SpaPod or get your hair done at Hersheson’s before a date night.
+Affectionately known as Harvey Nicks, this department store in Knightsbridge is an intimate, stylish affair.
+Style Advisors are on hand to navigate you through the luxurious and edited collection.
+Drop by over lunch for some beauty pampering thanks to the Hersheson’s Blow Dry Bar and nail and lash services.

 4. John Lewis

-For unparalleled service and attention, look no further than John Lewis.
-This family-friendly store stocks quality furniture and home essentials, high-street fashion – including Somerset by Alice Temperley – and a selection of beauty concessions.
-Their fifth floor canteen-style restaurant is ideal for afternoon tea or a quick bite.
+For the perfect all-round mix of affordable homeware, fashion, beauty and food, look no further than John Lewis.
+This family-friendly store stocks quality furniture and home essentials, high-street brands and a wide selection of beauty concessions.
+The fifth floor canteen-style restaurant is ideal for afternoon tea or a quick bite.

 6. Dover Street Market